kumahq/kuma/UPGRADE.md

 Application workloads using Virtual Probes will be migrated to Application Probe Proxy automatically on next restart/redeploy on Kubernetes, without other operations.

-Application Probe Proxy will by default listen on port `9000`, the same port that Virtual Probes Listener uses.
+Application Probe Proxy will by default listen on port `9001`.
 If you'd customized the Virtual Probes port, you might also want to customize the port of Application Probe Proxy.
 You may do so using one of these methods:

 1. Configuring on the control plane to apply on all dataplanes: set the port onto configuration key `runtime.kubernetes.injector.sidecarContainer.applicationProbeProxyPort`
 1. Configuring on the control plane to apply on all dataplanes: set the port using environment variable `KUMA_RUNTIME_KUBERNETES_APPLICATION_PROBE_PROXY_PORT`